OwenCookman/MilestoneProject2/README.md

 - Click on the Hard button of the difficulty selector
 - Click on the "How to play" button and see that a modal has appeared with information on how to play the game on Hard difficulty
 - Click on the cross in the top right corner of the modal to see it close

+#### Difficulty Selector
+- Open the game in a new browser window
+- See that the game loads in easy difficulty
+- Click on the Medium button of the difficulty selector
+- See that the timer on the right side of the page has changed from 0:0:0 to 60
+- Click on the Hard button of the difficulty selector
+- See that a heart appears in the centre above the restart button and displays the number 4 inside it
+- Click on the Easy button of the difficulty selector
+- See that the Heart dissapears and the timer on the right side of the page has changed from 60 to 0:0:0